 Hip thrust research is in its infancy.
 Hundreds of studies need to be performed in order to fully elucidate the value and drawbacks of hip thrusts on health, aesthetics, and function.
 Below are some ideas.

-- Hip thrust EMG studies: Only three EMG studies involving the hip thrust have been conducted (one comparing squats and hip thrusts, one comparing hip thrust variations, and one comparing hip thrusts and deadlift variations), and two are from the same lab (Contreras’ Glute Lab).
+- Hip thrust EMG studies: Only several EMG studies involving the hip thrust have been conducted (one comparing squats and hip thrusts, one comparing hip thrust variations, one comparing hip thrusts and deadlift variations, one comparing different hip thrust techniques, and one comparing hip thrusts to squats and single leg squats).
 More EMG studies need to be conducted to confirm Contreras’ findings and to expand to other populations and compare to other exercises.